 \subsection{Behavior of the Bayes factor}

-The influence of $g$ is crucial for achieving reasonable sparsity in model selection with the g-prior \citep{kass1995bayes}.
-A large $g$ favors sparse models, while a small $g$ advocates complex models.
-Choosing a suitable $g$ is particularly important in our additive model setup because it directly controls the smoothness of the additive functions.
-In the literature on nonparametric regression with basis expansion, many previous studies have relied on the unit information prior induced by the choice $g=n$ \citep[e.g.][]{gustafson2000bayesian, dimatteo2001bayesian, kohn2001nonparametric}.
-However, as previously mentioned, a mixture of g-priors leads to improved empirical performance in BMS \citep{liang2008mixtures,li2018mixtures}.
-While attempts have been made to assign a prior on $g$ for nonparametric regression \citep{jeong2016bayesian, jeong2017analysis, francom2018sensitivity, francom2020bass, jeong2021bayesian}, there is a lack of a thorough investigation into the differences from the unit information prior.
-In this section, we examine how mixtures of g-priors behave in contrast to the unit information prior with $g=n$ and discuss why the unit information prior may not be the best choice for estimating GAMs.
+The choice of $g$ is crucial for achieving appropriate sparsity in model selection with the g-prior \citep{kass1995bayes}.
+A large value of $g$ tends to favor sparse models, while a small value of $g$ supports more complex models.
+This choice is particularly important in our additive model setup, as it directly influences the smoothness of the additive functions.
+In the literature on nonparametric regression with basis expansion, many studies use the unit information prior, which corresponds to setting $g=n$ \citep[e.g.][]{gustafson2000bayesian, dimatteo2001bayesian, kohn2001nonparametric}.
+However, as noted earlier, a mixture of g-priors can offer improved empirical performance in BMS \citep{liang2008mixtures,li2018mixtures}.
+While attempts have been made to assign a prior to $g$ in nonparametric regression \citep{jeong2016bayesian, jeong2017analysis, francom2018sensitivity, francom2020bass, jeong2021bayesian}, a thorough investigation into how these approaches differ from the unit information prior is still lacking.
+In this section, we explore how mixtures of g-priors compare to the unit information prior and discuss why the unit information prior might not be the optimal choice for estimating GAMs.